tm-a-t/telegram-bot-handbook/pages/folds/tutorial/rules.md

 As we've seen, `return '...'` is useful when you want to tell the user you're finished.

-Of course, you may want to send messages in other cases: maybe send multiple messagees, send a message with a file, or send a message and then do something else.
+Of course, you may want to send messages in other cases: maybe send multiple messages, send a message with a file, or send a message and then do something else.
 Then, you can use Telethon methods.

 Here are some methods that may be helpful:

 - `message.respond()` is the shortcut to send a new message to the same chat as `message`
 - `message.reply()` is the shortcut to send a new message as a reply to `message`
-- `client.send_message()` is the main function that sends any message to any chat.
+- `client.send_message()` is the general function that sends a message to some chat.
-The `client` object here represents the current Telethon's Telegram client and can be imported from `folds.context`
+The `client` object here represents the current Telethon's Telegram client and can be imported from `folds.context`.

 ```python